ValidWorks/validworks-contract/README.md

 <!-- USAGE -->
 ## Usage

 To use our smart contract in your frontend, you will need erdjs.
-Import the functions you'll need from the ErdJsUtils file.
+Import the functions you'll need from the ErdjsUtils file.

 Note the current implementation requires Ledger hardware wallet although repurposing the same code base for keystore login should only be a matter of changing a provider.